SVG improver

 If your SVGs use a limited color palette, consider using currentColor for fills and strokes.
 This lets you theme icons with CSS rather than embedding colors in the SVG, making the SVG code smaller and more flexible.
 I've found this pattern reduces icon SVG sizes by 10-20% while adding the bonus of CSS-based theming.

-Common SVG Optimization Mistakes
+Common SVG Mistakes

 Through our testing of hundreds of SVG files, we've identified these common mistakes: